Using Course Reserves Material

 Print and audio visual materials placed on reserve are held at the Information Desk and anyone with borrowing privileges to the library may check out reserve materials.
 HSL Reserve materials must be returned to the HSL location.

 You will need the call number to request use of a particular reserve item.
 To determine the call number search the library catalog, CLIO.
 If you are unfamiliar with CLIO or are having difficulty locating an item, staff at the Information Desk can assist you.

 Reserve materials are checked out in two hour increments.
 Patrons with borrowing privileges may take out books overnight if checked out two hours before closing and returned one hour after opening.
 Reserve folders, professor personal copies, and course packs do not circulate overnight and cannot be removed from the library.

 For overdue Reserve materials, fines accrue hourly to a maximum of $50.00 per returned item.
 For items that are not returned, you will be charged overdue fines plus the cost of replacing the item and a processing fee.
 See the Borrowing and Fine policy for more information.

-Online articles and ebooks placed on reserve by an instructor can be accessed via the Course Reserves login
+Online articles and ebooks placed on electronic reserve by an instructor can be accessed via the Course Reserves login.

 Problems accessing e-reserves?